jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-But, this is going to be happening again for comments, for authors and for
+But, this will happen again with comments, with authors and with
-everything that we would need to re-use!
-We can do the same for posts and
+everything that we would want to re-use!
+We can continue with posts and
-comments:
+comments as follows:

 ```typescript
 function resolveComment(comment) {